CircGitHub/base-wpengine-vagrant/readme.md

 After the login command it will ask for your username and password.
 Then you can enter the second command to get your share url.
 You can use control-C to exit the share session.

+There are a few lines in the wp-config.php file that you may need to uncomment while people are accessing the site through a vagrant share url.
+This would be lines 18-20.
+This is necessary because Wordpress is stupid.

 ##Permissions